 the female fay/Lady of the Lake who began appearing in the French chivalric

 romances by the early 13th century.
-The 'Prose Merlin' section of the
+The Prose Merlin section of

-Broceliande (Le Forêt de Paimpont).
+Return in Broceliande (modern Le Forêt de Paimpont).

-Stállu comes from Sami folklore.
+Stállu is from Sami folklore.

-Haikara Puolihaltija is Finnish.
-It means Heron Halfelven.
+Haikara Puolihaltija (Finnish) = Heron Halfelven.